Asthma and COPD

 - Note: Elements of both forms are often present, although one predominates.”3

 “Acute exacerbations of COPD are usually triggered by an infection or respiratory irritant.
 Classically, patients with exacerbations of asthma or COPD presents with complaints of dyspnea (use of supplemental O2 in COPD), chest tightness, wheezing, and cough.
 Physical exam shows wheezing and prolonged expiration.”3 An approach to COPD exacerbations includes having a knowledge of the possible triggers/pathogens, recognition of the the symptoms, and early initiation of treatment with inhaled medications, steroids, and/or antibiotics.
+A review of COPD mimics can be found here.

 The decision of when to treat the patient with an exacerbation of their COPD with antibiotics is an important one.
 Here are two resources highlighting the indications and choices for antibiotic use (COPD Exacerbations by EMCases & CoreEM).